Is Slow Play Ruining Golf?

 - Narrow fairways.

 If you want your club to attract prestigious national events then the design and presentation will need to be difficult.

 If you keep the setup consistent then this will mean your ordinary members and visitors will face the same challenges.

 Unfortunately, many golfers will end up playing slowly because they are unable to cope with these demands.

 Player Attitude, Ability and Behaviour

 While course setup can have a major effect on the pace of play the biggest problem is the players.
 Almost everyone says they hate playing slowly but very few will admit that they are part of the problem.

 Competition rounds will almost always be slower than casual golf because they know that every shot counts.

 They will spend more time studying their putts, checking their yardages etc.

 Golfers have also been indoctrinated to believe they need a pre-shot routine.
 While this can help with handling pressure situations, spending 90 seconds or more rehearsing your swing is not a recipe for success!

 Multiply that by the number in the group and the number of shots they take and all of a sudden you could be looking at an awful lot of time.

 If everyone in a fourball shoots around 90 and they took 90 seconds over each shot then that would add up to nine hours!
-That’s without even counting the time to walk round!
+That’s without even counting the time to walk around!

 If you think that’s ridiculous here is a video of Bryson DeChambeau taking over two minutes to line up a putt of 8 feet!

 Not being ready when it’s their turn to play.

-Golfers that leave their bag or cart in the wrong place.
-It either interferes with their swing or means it takes extra time when the hole is finished to retrieve.
+Golfers who leave their bag or cart in the wrong place.
+It either interferes with their swing or means it takes them extra time to retrieve when the hole is finished.

 Why is Slow Play Irritating?